UPDATED: May 10, 2023

 Theater Ballistic Missile Defense systems target incoming short-, medium- and intermediate-range ballistic missiles.
 These systems include the land-based Patriot Advanced Capability (PAC-3) and Terminal High Altitude Area Defense (THAAD) systems deployed in Europe, the Middle East and Asia, and the sea-based Aegis system, although the Aegis Ashore can be deployed on land.

 The United States’ deterrence strategy proclaims that offensive nuclear weapons deter nuclear weapon states, like Russia and China, and U.S. missile defenses are meant to protect against rogue state threats, like North Korea and, maybe in the future, an Iranian ICBM.
 However, under the Trump administration, the United States shifted its strategy toward creating a layered missile defense system that plans to integrate the systems deployed abroad with those deployed at home.
-The new strategy is now targeting cruise and hypersonic weapons as well.
-As of April 2021, it is unclear what the Biden administration will do.
+Although still not effective against large-scale attacks, the adjustment was intended to increase protection in light of continued development of missile capabilities, including cruise and hypersonic weapons.

 How do these systems work?